 Transit Disabled New Jersey Transit train leads to 1 hour delays during rush hour New Jersey Transit trains in and out of Penn Station have up to one hour delays on Wednesday, April 29, 2015.
-Photo Credit: Flickr/armydre2008 By CAROLINE LINTON Updated April 29, 2015 10:52 AM Print Share fbShare Tweet gShare Email Wednesday is off to a rough start for New Jersey commuters.
+Photo Credit: Flickr/armydre2008 By CAROLINE LINTON Updated April 29, 2015 10:52 AM Print Share fbShare Tweet Email Wednesday is off to a rough start for New Jersey commuters.
 New Jersey Transit experienced delays of up to 60 minutes Wednesday during rush hour due to an earlier disabled train in the south tube of the Hudson River Tunnel, New Jersey Transit said.
 Trains were running back on schedule by 10:45 a.m.
 Earlier in the morning, all Penn Station New York-bound trains were diverted to Hoboken, and the PATH cross-honored New Jersey Transit tickets from Hoboken and Penn Station-Newark.
 The train became disabled around 7:30 a.m., and the tunnel was cleared at 8:15 a.m., New Jersey Transit spokeswoman Nancy Synder said.
 Passengers on the disabled train were rerouted to Secaucus, where they then were taken to New York's Penn Station.
 The source of the mechanical problem is still under investigation.
-By CAROLINE LINTON Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CAROLINE LINTON Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.